evanharmon1/harmon-ops/osConfig/mac/CHECKLIST-MAC.md

 - [ ] Install Amphetamine via Mac App Store

 ## Install **Homebrew**, update macOS and App Store apps, & clean **reboot**
+- Next time try to get the homebrew install and checklist duplicate commands running in setupMac.sh or a new bootStrap.sh that then reboots
 - [ ] Install homebrew (which also installs git from the Xcode CLI tools):
   ` /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
     - [ ] Run the 2 commands that homebrew tells you to run to add brew to your PATH.